Adding Processors and Other Upgrades to a Ford F-150

 Separating the woofer and tweeter with components

-To Jeff, the Focal Utopia Be 165W-RC component speakers are “the best-sounding pair of speakers I’ve heard for the dollar.”
+To Jeff, the Focal Utopia component speakers are “the best-sounding pair of speakers I’ve heard for the dollar.”
 He’s heard a few in his day, so that’s high praise.
-Only trouble is, the Focals feature 6¾" round woofers, which had to fit in the F-150’s 5"x7" opening.
+And he knew they were capable of reproducing the subtle details he wanted to hear.
+Only trouble is, the Focals feature 6-3/4" round woofers, which had to fit in the F-150’s 5"x7" opening.
 So Jeff made a template and cut a piece of ABS plastic to fit, then screwed the round speakers to it.
 He cut little notches on the top and bottom of the opening to accommodate the round speaker.
 It took a little work, but Jeff had the speakers he wanted.

 Higher-quality speaker wire: maximizing signal flow from the amplifiers